Cristiana Bastos

 CB: What modes of memorializing encounters between the Spanish envoys and local populations have you encountered so far?
 How do narratives of conquest, subjugation, and resistance interplay with one another?
 Can you provide some examples (e.g., the events of Cebu in which Magellan lost his life)?

 PT: We can start with the case of the Dominican Republic, where colonialism began in the Americas.
 We have to look at the monuments and see who built them and for what purposes.
 Many monuments are being decolonized in many former colonies, and history is being reinterpreted in many ways.
 The Haitian historian Trouillot talks about this in his acclaimed book “Silencing the Past.”
 That was exactly what the dictator Trujillo did in the country.
 His narrative was extolling the civilizing effort of the Spaniards, as welcome and necessary for the progress of the nation.
 The “Columbus Lighthouse” a cross-shaped building, a mausoleum that they argue, contains the ashes of Columbus.
-A situation in which the good native is always in a subservient position, looking up at the Spaniard, as their savior and protector.
+A situation in which the good native is always in a subservient position, looking up at the Spaniard, as their saviour and protector.
 In the Philippines, I encountered a different narrative.
 A narrative of resistance against European invaders.
-Lapu Lapu, (sometimes spelled as Lapulapu) the warrior who killed Magellan is a national hero.
+Lapu Lapu, (sometimes spelt as Lapulapu) the warrior who killed Magellan is a national hero.
 The place in Mactan is considered a shrine, sort of like a religious pilgrimage site.
 In this image, Lapu Lapu gives its back to the monument to “Hernando de Magallanes,” Gloria de España, built in the same place by Isabel the Second, in the 19th Century.

 These images were taken by Patricia Tovar from the Shrine also known as Liberty Shrine, in Mactan in October 2023.
 The stone monument in the back is dedicated to Hernando de Magallanes, in 1866, “Reinando Isabel II, and on the other side it says “Glorias Españolas.”
 The monument seems run-down and is missing something on top.